TeamLinux01/scripts/README.md

 ## dc_up.sh

-Used to spin up docker containers using docker-compose, re-creates containers if a new image is pulled
+Used to spin up docker containers using docker-compose, re-creates containers if a new image is pulled.

 * Runs docker-compose up -d --build
   * ./dc_up.sh

 ## dc_down.sh

-Used to spin down docker containers using docker-compose
+Used to spin down docker containers using docker-compose.

 * Runs docker-compose down, you can supply an argument, such as -v to remove volumes
   * ./dc_down.sh

+## install_docker-compose.sh

+Used to install/update docker-compose.

+* sudo ./install_docker-compose.sh *version-number*

+## install_docker-machine.sh

+Used to install/update docker-machine.

+* sudo ./install_docker-machine.sh *version-number*

 ## Pop_OS_Setup.sh